+Link Down: Alarm message will be sent when this port/link is down and disconnected.
 Link Up /Down: Alarm message will be sent whenever there's a change, i.e. connection begins or connection disrupted.

-In power status event warning, the users have two conditions to send notification (via Relay, E-mail and Alarm LED) which are Power On, or Power Off.
+In power status event warning, the users have twoconditions to send notification (via Relay, E-mail and Alarm LED) which arePower On, or Power Off.
 Table 2.65 summarizes the Power Status event selection.